Unthrottled/spring-webflux/notes.md

 ###### Message Driven:

-Reactive Systems rely on asynchronous message-passing to establish a boundary between components that ensures loose coupling, isolation and location transparency.
+Reactive Systems rely on asynchronous message-passing to establish a boundary between components.
+Which ensures loose coupling, isolation, and location transparency.

-This boundary also provides the means to delegate failures as messages.
+This boundary also that failures can be propagated and delegated as messages.
-Employing explicit message-passing enables load management, elasticity, and flow control by shaping and monitoring the message queues in the system and applying back-pressure when necessary.
+Employing explicit message-passing enables load management, elasticity, and flow control from shaping and monitoring the message queues in the system and applying _back-pressure_ when necessary.

-Location transparent messaging as a means of communication makes it possible for the management of failure to work with the same constructs and semantics across a cluster or within a single host.
+Transparent location messaging, as a means of communication, enables the management of failure to work across a cluster or within a single host with the same constructs and semantics .
 Non-blocking communication allows recipients to only consume resources while active, leading to less system overhead.

 #### Reactive Streams.org